+'''

+void addressAssigned ( caddr t hObjectInstance,

+const struct dhcpclientid cid,

+const struct in addr addr,

+const char hostname,

+const char domain.

+const struct dhcpmessage outMessage,

+);

+size_t messageSize

+'''

-void addressAssigned (caddr_t hObjectInstance, const struct dhcpclientid cid, const struct in_addr addr, const char hostname, const char domain, const struct dhcpmessage outMessage, size_t messageSize); hObjectInstance Is the same configuration instance handle created when this object was initialized. cid Is the client identifier of the client. addr Is the address selected for the client. hostname Is the host name which is (or should have been) associated with the client. domain Is the domain in which the host name for t he client was (or should have been) updated. outMessage Is the outgoing message that is ready to be e sent to the client. messageSize Is the length, in bytes, of the outgoing mes addressReleased: The addressReleased routine is used for accounting when DHCP clients are ready to be sent an address OFFER message.
+hObjectInstance Is the same configuration instance handle created when this object was initialized.

+cid Is the client identifier of the client. addr Is the address selected for the client.

+Is the host name which is (or should have been) associated with the client. hostname domain Is the domain in which the host name for the client was (or should have been) updated.

+outMessage Is the outgoing message that is ready to be sent to the client.

+messageSize Is the length, in bytes, of the outgoing message that is ready to be sent to the client.

+addressReleased: The addressReleased routine is used for accounting when DHCP clients are ready to be sent an address OFFER message.
 Parameters given to the routine are read-only.